jnisen/jnisen/README.md

 # Hi World 👋 , I'm Jony Nisen

-- 🎓 Finished my bootcamp at ITC

-- :computer: Learned HTML, CSS, JS, Typescript, Nodejs, React, SQL, MongoDB, Firebase

-- 💻 Also I know Python and R

-- :bulb: I’m interested in how to use technology to solve problems

 - :round_pushpin: Living in Haifa, Israel

 - :hourglass: In my free times I enjoy doing sports and learning new things